-- 8.34 We will carefully consider applications for dispensations from the requirement to notify non-Policyholders.
-For example: - Former Policyholders who have a continued interest in the identity of the insurer.
-For example, where there is a past business review in progress and former Policyholders may receive compensation payments. - Notifications to banks and building societies where transferring policies are linked to mortgages.
+- 8.34 We will carefully consider arguments from firms about not following the expectation to notify certain non-Policyholders.
+For example: - Former Policyholders who need to know the identity of the insurer on an ongoing basis.
+For example, where there is a past business review in progress and former Policyholders may receive compensation payments.

+- Notifications to banks and building societies where transferring policies are linked to mortgages.
 For example, where the policy is a condition of a mortgage.
-Clearly, this will only apply where the insurer has been notified of the lender's interest. - Co-insurers where the risk is insured by one or more insurers, where the Transferor is one insurer and anyone else with an interest in the policies, especially where that person has notified the Transferor of their interest. - 8.35 We will also consider similar scenarios to these for applications for dispensations from the requirement to notify reinsurers. - 8.36 In particular, it is possible that Applicants do not have reliable up-to-date contact details and the possibility of claiming under the reinsurance policy may be remote.
+Clearly, this will only apply where the insurer has been notified of the lender's interest. - Co-insurers where the risk is insured by one or more insurers, where the Transferor is one insurer.
+Anyone else with an interest in the policies may be expected to be notified only where that person has notified the Transferor of their interest. - 8.35 We will also consider scenarios that are similar to these from firms applying for dispensations from the requirement to notify reinsurers. - 8.36 In particular, it is possible that Applicants do not have reliable up-to-date contact details and it is unlikely that Policyholders could claim the reinsurance policy.
 For some insurers there may also be some uncertainty about whether reinsurance remains in place or there may be chains of reinsurance where the insurer does not have the relevant details. - 8.37 In these instances, Applicants may apply for a precautionary dispensation in case they have not fully identified all reinsurers.
 We consider that these are relevant factors.
 However, we will again look for arguments and evidence to support an application for dispensation on the grounds of disproportionality.
 There is no need to apply for a dispensation for commuted reinsurances.